Nature comes in many shapes in the Hondsrug area

 The Peat bogs

 The smaller bogs were reclaimed for local use as fuel.
 Also, many disappeared due to drainage and reclamation as farm land.
-The extensive peatbogs or fenns in the east and west of the province were reclaimed in a systematic way; the peat fuel first being used locally and later sold to the energy-hungry cities in the west of the Netherlands.
+The extensive blanket bogs or fenns in the east and west of the province were reclaimed in a systematic way; the peat fuel first being used locally and later excavated on an industrial scale and sold to the energy-hungry cities in the west of the Netherlands.

-Recently there has been a move to protect and restore some of the peat bogs, mainly by restoring the old groundwater levels.
+Recently there has been a move to protect and restore some of the peat bogs, mainly by restoring the old groundwater levels, preventing the drying-up of the bog.

 The heathlands are the result of human-, or rather sheep, activity.
 Without sheep there would be no heather.
 Centuries of grazing by growing herds of sheep (and cattle!) created the extensive heathlands at the cost of the forests.
 The sheep manure was collected in the folds and used to cultivate the crops on the arable land and as such, the sheep and their manure were the basis of the Drenthe farming economy.